Hi there! This is Daniel West with Del and Artie, what a joy to have you with me on the blog today!

 Summertime has arrived and sweet, sun-ripened strawberries have, too!!
 What a great time to bite into a juicy, red berry dipped in chocolate or dulce de leche.
 When I think of my favorite fruit, strawberries in the summer, with a little sugar and cream—oh my— I have to stop.

 Needless to say, a card with strawberries on the front makes for a great way to tell someone how much you love them.
-So, today, I made a beautiful berry themed handmade card using Pure White 100 lb and Sirio Ultra Black cardstock from Cardstock Warehouse, colored in with Catherine Pooler inks.
+So, today, I made a beautiful berry themed handmade card using Cardstock Warehouse Cardstock Papers in Pure White 100 lb and Sirio Ultra Black, colored in with Catherine Pooler inks.

 To begin, you will need to gather these supplies:

-- Cardstock Warehouse Paper in Pure White 100 lb and Sirio Ultra Black
+- Cardstock Warehouse Cardstock Papers in Pure White 100 lb and Sirio Ultra Black

 - Sweet Strawberries Stamp and Dies Bundle and the Sketched Stripes Background Stamp from Concord & 9th.